Teaching

 Teaching Interests

-Late medieval and early modern British literature and culture; war studies; theories of nation and empire; transnational approaches to literary studies; poetics.
+Late medieval and early modern British literature and culture; the history of poetry and poetics; war studies; theories of nation and empire; transnational approaches to literary studies.

 Recent Courses